akretion/docky-proxy/README.md

 # Docky Proxy

-A really simple proxy based on jwilder/nginx-proxy that will update also yout /etc/hosts file, in order to make easier developping with docky
+A really simple proxy based on jwilder/nginx-proxy with some custom config in order to make easier developping with docky